kerryhatcher/kerryhatcher.github.io/_posts/2021-04-01-better-python-logging.md

     print(all_cars)
 ```

 Thats a little bit better.
 Now we can control just how verbose our output is based on an environment variable.
 It would be better if we could have multiple levels of output and even send save the output of different levels to a text file or something without printing a bunch of stuff to the command line for the user to see.
-Let me introduce you to Loguru.
 This is also known as logging level.
 Usually errors are always logged so those would be at a high level, whereas debug statements are common throughout an application and are considered low level.
 This way your logs only show the minimal information required while allowing the threshold for what is minimal to be easily configured.

 ## Loguru

 ![Loguru project logo](https://raw.githubusercontent.com/Delgan/loguru/master/docs/_static/img/logo.png)

-Loguru makes all that we've talked about so far easy and automatic.
-An extremely over simplistic explanation is that Loguru works like the `logging_example("Here is a simple message")` function from the previous example.
-It has a lot of flexibility and customization options however it is still just as simple to use.
+[Loguru](https://github.com/Delgan/loguru) makes all that we've talked about so far easy and automatic.
+An extremely over simplistic explanation is that [Loguru](https://github.com/Delgan/loguru) works like the `logging_example("Here is a simple message")` function from the previous example.
+It has a lot of flexibility and customization options however, it is still just as simple to use.
 The only added mandatory extra "config" is to pass what logging level a message is.
 So for example: `logger.debug("Here is a simple message")`.

 Loguru also gives a lot of really great information back on our log messages.
 Lets take the previous example and update it with Loguru.